Skylar-Brockbank/PixelPainter/README.md

 * download the PixelPainter.js file and add it to your project directory
 * import the class `import PixelPainter from './PixelPainter.js'`
+* create a PixelPainter object.
+The dimension of the square can be passed in as an optional parameter.
 * create a dom element reference for adding dom elements

 ## Example